-Potential sources of pollutants for storm water runoff from the two WSBP building roofs and roofs off site and north of the WSBP are unknown but may be present.
+Potential sources of pollutants for storm water runoff from the two WSBP building roofs including MountainOne Bank and Berkshire Innovation Center (BIC).
+The specifics of roof drainage off site and north of the WSBP are unknown but are known to be present since this is a residential and commercial area..